 I recently visited the Abu Hanifa Mosque, one of the most prominent mosques in Baghdad, Iraq.
-It is built around the tomb of Abu Hanifa an-Nu’man (c.
-699-767 CE), who became the eponymous founder of the Hanafi madhhab — school of Islamic jurisprudence (fiqh).
+It is built around the tomb of Abu Hanifa an-Nu’man (lived circa 699-767 CE), who became the eponymous founder of the Hanafi madhhab — school of Islamic jurisprudence (fiqh).
 It is in the al-Adhamiyah district of northern Baghdad, which is named after Abu Hanifa’s reverential epithet Al-imam al-a’dham (The Great Leader).

 Hanafi madhhab is followed by Muslims in the Levant, Central Asia, Afghanistan, Pakistan, India, Bangladesh, Egypt, Iraq, Turkey, the Balkans and by most of Russia’s Muslim community.
 There are movements within this school such as Barelvis and Deobandi, which are concentrated in South Asia.

 Abu Ḥanifa was born in the city of Kufa in Iraq.
 His father, Thabit bin Zuta, was a trader from Kabul (Afghanistan).
-He ranks as one of the greatest jurists of Islamic civilization and he attained a very high status in the various fields of sacred knowledge and significantly influenced the development of Muslim theology.
+He ranks as one of the greatest jurists of Islamic civilisation and he attained a very high status in the various fields of sacred knowledge and significantly influenced the development of Muslim theology.

 In 763, Abu Ja’far al-Mansur, the Abbasid monarch offered Abu Hanifa the post of Qazi al-Quzat (Chief Judge of the State), but he declined the offer, choosing to remain independent.
 His student Abu Yusuf was later appointed Qazi al-Quzat by the Caliph Harun al-Rashid.
 In his reply to al-Mansur, Abu Ḥanifa said that he was not fit for the post.
 Al-Mansur, who had his own ideas and reasons for offering the post, lost his temper and accused Abu Ḥanifa of lying.
 Abu Hanifa said “If I am lying, then my statement is doubly correct.
 How can you appoint a liar to the exalted post of a Chief Qazi (Judge)?”
 Incensed by this reply, the ruler had Abu Ḥanifa arrested, locked in prison and tortured.
 He was never fed nor cared for.